 To see past trends of currency exchange, check out simple tools provided by XE or Google wherein you can easily track past GB Pound to Indian Rupee rates.

 You can quickly filter by hourly, daily, weekly, monthly and yearly periods to see how GBP (£) to INR (₹) exchange rates have been in the past.

 See the steep dip in June/July?
-That’s when UK voted to leave the EU under Brexit referendum.
+That’s when the UK voted to leave the EU under the Brexit referendum.